Costa Daurada Self Guided Road Cycling Tour

 Your accommodation will be in the austere (no TV in the rooms) but comfortable monastery guesthouse.

-Monday Ride: Poblet to Gratallops
+Ride 2: Poblet to Gratallops

 Just after leaving Poblet, you begin a long, gentle climb that will bring us to Prades, at an altitude of 1,000 m.
 From here, you can enjoy a long descent of almost 14 km, until just before you reach the village of Cornudella, you will turn left to begin the climb to the hilltop village of Siurana – one of the most beautiful in Catalonia.
 This climb is not long but it does have a couple of short sections where the slope can be up to 17%!